 Each course has its own enrolment date, time and location.
 You must refer to the enrolment flyer for the date specific to your course.

-For new international students enrolling into a Monash University course, refer to the Monash University Enrolment Flyer for Semester 2, 2015 for the date specific to your course.
+For new international students enrolling into a Monash University course, refer to the Monash University Enrolment Flyer for July 2016 for the date specific to your course.

-Note: Diploma Part 1, MUFY and MEB students progressing to Monash University must refer to the Monash University Enrolment Flyer for Semester 2, 2015.
+Note: Monash University Foundation Year (MUFY), Monash English Bridging (MEB) and Monash English (ME) students progressing to Monash University, must refer to the Monash University Enrolment Flyer for July 2016

 Monash University does not accept early or online enrolments for international students.
 You must attend in person and cannot send someone else to enrol on your behalf.